Get in Touch

 • Expanding usable storage via LVM

-• Expanding usable storage by mounting additional partitions
+• Expanding usable storage by mounting another partition

 • Expanding usable storage using symlinks